Photo: My friend Natalie from the BPTC (we stopped to daydream on the way to our Qualifying session!)

 Today was a good day but I definitely felt a bit off.
 I’m trying to think about a lot of things at once and I rarely have time to rest and recover.
 That’s fine though because I am looking forward to reading week.
 The first 5 weeks have been a whirlwind but I have more or less a clear idea of what it is I should be doing.
 There have been quite a few chances to complete SBAs and MCQs in class and lectures and there aren’t any terribly big gaps in my knowledge.
 I am relying a lot upon my ability to deduce the right answer by cancelling out false options.
 That’s what we’ve been practicing in classes like Evidence and Civil Lit.
 I love these kinds of questions because logical deduction is my thing.
 The teachers are exceptionally good at encouraging us to think like we’re in the assessment way before we get there so we aren’t surprised by the format of the questions.

 The tricky bit is time.
 I’ve been experimenting with a few different schedules – this week rather than late nights I’m doing early mornings from about 7am.
-That, with a little extra prep work here and there in the evenings should theoretically give me the balance I need to add the other commitments on top (applications, my work at Advocate, my other Pro Bono work…).
+That, with a little extra prep work here and there in the evenings should theoretically give me the balance I need to add the other commitments on top (applications, my work, my other Pro Bono work…).
 So long as the BPTC is under control, all will be fine.

 I’ve really been relying upon Wunderlist to track all the tasks that I want to do but keep having to shave off because of time restraints.
 Things like flashcards I want to make for cases we are told to learn by name and drawing infographics setting out timelines for Civil Lit etc. The GDL made me the queen of exam prep so I’m not concerned about those at all (what a relief!).
 My main issue is having a firm grip on things now so that when it comes to revision, I have well-made materials to revise from.